Skip to main content

 • “The artwork is colorful and positive.”

-• “I don't appreciate these cartoonish visuals for 7-year-old kids.”
+• “I don't appreciate the cartoonish visuals intended for 7-year-old kids.”

 • grinding